eoscostarica/sample-nodeos-configs/network-boot-lab.md

 *<PRIVATE_KEY>:* Check the created private key in step 2 with `cat account.key`.

 ## Genesis Node Configuration
-Before configuring the genesis node, it is necessary to create a directory called `~/biosboot/genesis`, this is due to protocol particularities.
-So, for this execute the following:
+Before configuring the genesis node, it is necessary to create a directory called `~/biosboot/genesis`, by executing the following:
 ```bash
 $ mkdir ~/biosboot
 $ mkdir ~/biosboot/genesis
 ```
-Now, create a file called `genesis.json` in the `~/biosboot/` directory, so for this execute the following command to create and edit the file:
+Now, create a file called `genesis.json` in the `~/biosboot/` directory, by executing the following command to create and edit the file:
 ```bash
 $ nano ~/biosboot/genesis.json
 ```